1. Home

 General

-Screenshot of the general settings (highlighted) under a submission point.
+Screenshot of the ‘General’ section (highlighted) within the settings of a submission point.

 Availability